Yaarub-N/inl-mning/README.md

 - **Portfolio Section**: Displays projects with hover effects, ensuring engaging visuals and easy access to project links.

-- **Interactive UI Elements**: Subtle animations, hover effects, and smooth scrolling ensure a polished user experience.
+- **Interactive UI Elements**:hover effects, and smooth scrolling.

 ---

 ## Design Structure

 ### HTML
-- **Semantic Structure**: The use of HTML5 elements ensures accessibility and SEO-friendliness.
+- **Semantic Structure**: The use of HTML5 elements ensures accessibility.
 - Sections are organized for intuitive navigation.

 ### CSS